-Licenses, Stamps and Validations: Online and Over-the-Counter
+Licenses, Stamps and Validations:

 While fishing in New Mexico, anglers 12 years and older must possess a valid New Mexico Fishing License or Game-hunting & Fishing License.
 Licenses are valid April 1 through March 31 of the following year.
-A New Mexico Fishing License is not required on tribal reservations and private Class-A lakes.
+A New Mexico Fishing License is not required on tribal reservations and Class-A lakes.